newresu/fit-tnt/README.md

 }
 ```

-The preconditioning was based off [Ridge Regression](https://en.wikipedia.org/wiki/Ridge_regression), aiming to improve the condition number (and convergence.)
-This is a bit different to the paper.
+The preconditioning is [Ridge Regression](https://en.wikipedia.org/wiki/Ridge_regression).
+This is slightly different to the paper.

 ## Documentation